 Taking a debit card with no transaction or withdrawal fees is the best option for travelling to Iceland, but it’s also worth taking some cash for small payments such as bus journeys or public bathrooms.

-Amelia is a writer for Finder UK, specialising in property, style and travel.
-She has several years of experience writing about all things lifestyle, including health and fitness, fashion and beauty, food and drink and travel, as well as a history of property writing.
-When she's not at work, you'll find her jetting off somewhere hot, playing football or nomming on chocolate.
+Amelia is a writer for Finder, specialising in shopping, style and travel.
+She has several years of experience writing about all things lifestyle, including health and fitness, fashion and beauty, food and drink and travel.
+When she's not at work, you'll find her jetting off somewhere hot, baking sweet treats or playing football.

 How likely would you be to recommend finder to a friend or colleague?